 6. Engage with images

 Use images to engage your audience’s attention — and keep their attention in the days leading up to the event.
 Are you having a guest speaker?
-Feature his or her photo in your invite.
+Feature his or her photo in your invite. vip tickets subject lines for events open and click through rates email recipients catchy email subject lines attend your event target audience event email subject line event invitation email upcoming event recipient to open the email mobile devices invite email subject.
 Is your event connected to a cause?
 Use its logo in your email.
 If you’re hosting a grand opening, include a picture of your new building.
 If you’re giving a demo or webinar, or introducing a new service, include a snapshot.
 Or, add a video to build interest and anticipation around your event.

 In addition to sending your event email, you should also use these tactics to boost sign-ups and ticket sales: